nadavsu/TransPool/README.md

 ### Running TransPool

-- In order to start the application, double click on the file TransPool.bat found in the folder of this readme file.
+- In order to start the application, run `java -jar ui.jar` from the terminal/cmd while in the location of the `ui.jar` file.
 - Before using the application, a TransPool data file must be loaded to the system.
 The application will not let you do any other operations before that.
 - To upload a TransPool data file, choose 1 in the main menu, then copy the **full** **path** of the file you would like to upload into the application and press ENTER.
 Make sure that the file type is `.xml`
+- Example XML files can be found in the resources directory.
 - After the step above is done, you can start using the TransPool application freely, just follow the instructions in the console.